So this whole grain-free thing has been tremendously eye-opening.

 - salt & pepper to taste

-- chickpeas, chopped bell peppers, sunflower seeds – all option to fill out your tabouleh if you want it for a main dish rather than a side salad
+- chickpeas, chopped bell peppers, sunflower seeds – all options to fill out your tabouleh if you want it for a main dish rather than a side salad

 - Place chopped cauliflower in the bowl of food processor and, using the S-blade, process until finely chopped – like the size of a grain of rice.
 You will probably need to do two or three batches to get the whole head finely chopped.